What to do when someone dies in Chester

 Arrange the funeral

 The funeral director coordinates the service, liaises with the crematorium or cemetery, and handles the paperwork.
+Legally, the person who books it is responsible for ensuring the cost.

 Book other services for the funeral